 I’ve also been playing the piano professionally since i was about 15 years old, when i landed my first piano bar gig.
 I enjoyed a brief stint at Marie’s Crisis in NYC, and play regularly for dance classes, including at HZT (Inter-University Center for Dance) Berlin, and Tanztheater Wuppertal Pina Bausch during their Berlin tour.

-Facilitating workshops based on my research has become an essential part of my practice, and my teaching has included HZT Berlin, Tanzquartier Vienna, Tanzfabrik Berlin, Human Architecture Lab in St. Petersburg, K3 in Hamburg, the Masters of Contemporary Dance Education in Frankfurt, the Touch & Play Festival, STRETCH Festival, the Body IQ Festival in Berlin, the Rietveld Academie for Fine Arts & Design in Amsterdam, and the ImPulsTanz Festival in Vienna
+Facilitating workshops based on my research has become an essential part of my practice, and my teaching has included HZT Berlin, Tanzquartier Vienna, Tanzfabrik Berlin, Human Architecture Lab in St. Petersburg, K3 in Hamburg, the Masters of Contemporary Dance Education in Frankfurt, the Touch & Play Festival, STRETCH Festival, the Body IQ Festival in Berlin, the Rietveld Academie for Fine Arts & Design in Amsterdam, and the ImPulsTanz Festival in Vienna.

 I was the happy recipient of a 2012 danceWEB scholarship, and enjoy collecting tea, comic books, tattoos, and anything elvish.